github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api.md

 {% data reusables.dependency-submission.about-dependency-submission %}

+Dependencies are submitted to the dependency submission API in the form of a snapshot, a set of dependencies, associated with a commit SHA and other metadata, that reflects the current state of your repository for the commit.
 For more information about the Dependency submission API, see the [Dependency submission REST API documentation](/rest/dependency-graph/dependency-submission).

 ## Submitting dependencies at build-time

 You can use the Dependency submission API in a {% data variables.product.prodname_actions %} workflow to submit dependencies for your project when your project is built.
-Your workflow should:

-- generate a list of dependencies for your project.
-- translate the list of dependencies into the format accepted by the Dependency submission API.
-For more information about the format, see the body parameters for the "Create a repository snapshot" API operation in the [Dependency submission REST API documentation](/rest/dependency-graph/dependency-submission).
+### Using pre-made actions
-- submit the formatted list of dependencies to the Dependency submission API.

-Actions that perform these steps for various ecosystems are available on {% data variables.product.prodname_marketplace %}.
-You can find links to the available actions in the table below:
+The simplest way to use the Dependency submission API is by adding a pre-made action to your repository that will gather and convert the list of dependencies to the required snapshot format and submit the list to the API.
+Actions that complete these steps for various ecosystems are available on {% data variables.product.prodname_marketplace %} and more actions will be created during the course of the beta.
+You can find links to the currently available actions in the table below:

 Ecosystem | Action |
 --- | --- |